-The bigger, the better.
+The bigger, the enclosure the better.
 Servals need lots of room, and it’s not fair to keep them in small cages.
 If you can’t provide an adequate home for a serval, please don’t try to change them to fit into your life.

 Additionally, Mazuri small exotic feline diet and ZuPreem exotic feline diet are good premade options to ensure your pet serval’s dietary requirements are met.
 Regarding meat choices for your pet serval’s diet, variety is the key to ensuring your serval gets all the nutrients it needs., Beef, venison, rabbit, duck, chicken, quail, turkey, kangaroo, and even pork in moderation are all considered safe.
 Alternating what you feed your serval ensures they get all the nutrients they need.

-Pet serval kittens should be vaccinated at 6-8 weeks with a FVRCP vaccine and receive their boosters as needed.
+Serval kittens should be vaccinated at 6-8 weeks with a FVRCP vaccine and receive their boosters as needed.
 This vaccine protects against feline viral rhinotracheitis, feline calcivirus, and feline panleukopenia.
 Servals should be vaccinated for rabies using a killed vaccine.
 Keeping your serval healthy requires annual vaccines as well.
 Ensure you keep your pet’s vaccines up to date with yearly rabies and FVCRP vaccines.